FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 # **{Future Update Plans}**

-FAC will not be maintained nor get further updates at least at this time, ive kinda moved away from VRChat as a whole eventually might come back to this in a few years
+FAC will continue to be maintained and upkept but quite slowly, i dont get much feedback if any at all so its difficult to be able to know every issue (im also not the best at coding & refuse to use ai for help.)

+currently working on a rewrite to again hopefully help with various issues as ive gotten better at coding :)

 # **{TOS}**